hraftery/winot/README.md

 #### Avenues for consideration

 - Share your library of wines with house guests and let them pick a wine rather than bringing one you don't like!
+- Be more conscious with your wine appreciation by selecting wines rather than simply going through them top to bottom.
+- Mark your favourite wines at the moment of enjoyment, rather than trying to recall them when you're buying your next dozen.
+- We remember experiences better than names, so recall your favourite wines by reviewing your wine history instead of trying to remember what was on the label.
 - Never let a maturing wine go to waste!
 Reminders and stock tracking to ensure the good stuff gets drunk.
 - Team up with the Hone Liquid lads to put spectroscopy based analysis in the hands of the home connoisseur!
+- Plugins to services like [CellarTracker](https://www.cellartracker.com) to share experiences.
+- Spare barcodes for cleanskin bottles.

 #### Enabling technology